-In March 1999, we reported that VHA could enhance veterans' health care benefits if it reduced the level of resources spent on underused, inefficient, or obsolete buildings and reinvested these savings in providing health care more efficiently in modern facilities at existing locations or new locations closer to where veterans live.
+In March 1999, we reported that VHA could enhance veterans' health care benefits if it reduced the level of resources spent on underused, inefficient, or obsolete buildings and reinvested these savings in providing health care more efficiently in modern facilities at existing locations or new locations closer to where the veterans live.1

 VHA agreed in general with our evaluation and committed at that time to taking the steps needed to realign its portfolio of health care assets.
-In essence, VHA agreed to implement in a timely manner a strategic planning process that would systematically study all its medical care markets in order to develop capital asset realignment plans.
-VA's Capital Investment Board will use these plans to determine the best investment opportunities.
+In essence, VHA agreed to implement in a timely manner a strategic planning process that systematically studies all its medical care markets in order to develop capital asset realignment plans.2 VA's Capital Investment Board will use these plans to determine the best investment opportunities.